gaborbernat/algo-notes/problem_solutions/path_sum_on_tree.md

 }
 ```

-Take advatage of the thinking of maximum path sum.
+Take advantage of the thinking of maximum path sum.
 The code to get the path sum will be:

 ```java
 int maximumSum(TreeNode root) {